 Five Ways to Find the Perfect Bed Linens

-1. Know about thread count
+1. Know the truth about thread count

 2. Use the touch test

 “The most important thing to do is feel the actual product,” O’Leary says, which is an argument for heading to the store first to do your homework, even if you ultimately plan to shop online.
 Scrunch the display linen fabrics in your hand.
 Lay them across your arm.
 Do they have the texture and drape you’re looking for?
 Sheets with the highest thread counts can be stiffer, yielding a crisp feel.
 If you want something softer, you may prefer a sheet with a lower thread count, O’Leary says.

 “Your bottom sheet should fit like a drum,” says O’Leary.
 Mattress depth can range from 13 to 18 inches.
 To make sure your bottom sheet fits properly — and doesn’t come loose when you’re sleeping, measure your mattress before heading to the store or shopping online.
 Linen packages will specify measurements, such as “fits mattresses up to 18 inches deep.”
 Be sure to account for a pillow top or mattress topper.
 If your mattress is on the shallow side, buy a bottom sheet that comes as close to its depth as possible.
 Selecting a fitted sheet that fits a mattress “up to” 18 inches for a mattress that’s only 9 inches deep, for example, can result in lots of excess fabric, O’Leary says, which isn’t comfortable either.